CESSIDY/telegram-analytic-dashboard/README.md

   1. `docker-compose build --force-rm`
   2. (for session files creating) `docker-compose run --rm python `
   3. (after creating session files) `docker-compose up -d`
+  4. After the scraper (python container) end working, you have the opportunity to connect to mongo-express to view the collected data (http://localhost:8081/ credentials: admin:pass)